harsh306/Machine-Learning/readme.md

-# Semantic Analysis of "iPhone 8" using Twitter.
 This project was a part of my coursework DS 501 (Introduction to Data Science).
 All projects were done in a team of 5 more details in report.